-- A new generic drug replaces a brand name drug on the Drug List (or we add new restrictions to the brand name drug) - We may immediately remove a brand name drug on our Drug List if we are replacing it with a newly approved generic version of the same drug.
-We may decide to keep the brand name drug on our Drug List, but add new restrictions when the new generic is added. - We may not tell you in advance before we make that change-even if you are currently taking the brand name drug.
+- A new generic drug replaces a brand name drug on the Drug List (or we change the cost sharing tier or add new restrictions to the brand name drug or both) - We may immediately remove a brand name drug on our Drug List if we are replacing it with a newly approved generic version of the same drug.
+The generic drug will appear on the same or lower cost sharing tier and with the same or fewer restrictions.
+We may decide to keep the brand name drug on our Drug List, but immediately move it to a higher cost sharing tier or add new restrictions or both when the new generic is added. - We may not tell you in advance before we make that change-even if you are currently taking the brand name drug.
 If you are taking the brand name drug at the time we make the change, we will provide you with information about the specific change(s).
 This will also include information on the steps you may take to request an exception to cover the brand name drug.
-You may not get this notice before we make the change.

-• You or your prescriber can ask us to make an exception and continue to cover the brand name drug for you.
+You may not get this notice before we make the change. - You or your prescriber can ask us to make an exception and continue to cover the brand name drug for you.
 For information on how to ask for an exception, see Chapter 9.